 problems that you can solve – you know where to start, have a good general idea

 confirmed – you know it’s not just a unique problem that one person has, but more people experience it and would buy SaaS if it solved it well

 Software development services aren’t all – creating SaaS products can be a much more rewarding challenge

-Building SaaS products is proof that your software dev team is da bomb.
+Building SaaS products are proof that your software dev team is da bomb.
 And that you run a solid company.
-It can increase your cashflow and scale your business to a point that you won’t need to provide software dev services to profit anymore.
+It can increase your cash flow and scale your business to a point that you won’t need to provide software dev services to profit anymore.

 The service model is great for establishing your market position, building an efficient software dev infrastructure and getting positive cash flow going.
 Building SaaS products is an awesome next step, as long as you do it at the right time.